oluwaseunadenuga/Risk-Management-in-Financial-Institutions/README.md

 <div align="center">

-> [!NOTE]
-> **Portfolio Project** — All organisation names and data used in this repository are fictional and created for demonstration purposes only.

-⭐ **If you found this project useful, please consider starring the repository**
+ **If you found this project useful, please consider starring the repository**

 *All organisation data is fictional and for portfolio demonstration purposes only.*